Without Regret (album): Release and reception

-After the album was released, it charted at number seven on Billboards Top Heatseekers chart, selling 3,000 copies in its debut week.

 The album received negative reviews.
 AllMusic critic Stephen Thomas Erlewine gave a rating of 2.5 out of 5 stars, writing: "Without Regret is designed as a reminder – a full-blown, air-brushed, impeccably manicured collection of power ballads and updated arena rock designed to showcase Caldwell's strut.
 Frequently, all these machinations just wind up playing like a straitjacketed, tempered-down Kelly Clarkson, retaining the oversized production but lacking the gargantuan hooks or personality, for that matter."
 Jonathan Keefe of Slant Magazine gave the album's rating a 1.5 out of 5 stars, writing: "Something that Caldwell struggled with during her time on American Idol was with song selections, and Without Regret is undone by some frankly awful songwriting. ...
 Still, Caldwell does her damndest to sell the terrible material with conviction and sincerity.
 Her voice is actually interesting: Her husky alto has a heavy rasp, and she displays quite a bit of power in her lower register."